5 Tips For Photographing Your Jewellery

 1. Choose your style and stay consistent

-Creating a style to adhere to when photographing your jewellery will make a huge difference to the over all look of your brand and jewellery.
+Creating a style to adhere to when photographing your jewellery will make a huge difference to the overall look of your brand and jewellery.

 Everything down to what you lay your jewellery on contributes to creating a style.